 Data Exclusions

-Data that meet the following criteria will be excluded from the analysis: (a) participants older than 45 years old; (a) participants with any missing blood pressure, sAA, or salivary cortisol data will be excluded from the analyses; (b) participants with a baseline salivary cortisol or sAA of more than 3 SD above the mean will be excluded from the analyses; (c) participants in the stress group who prematurely retract their hand from the cold water 3 or more times during the HIT trials will be excluded from the current study; (d) to ensure that participants gain a sense of control in the initial part of the loss-of-control task, participants must terminate the electrical impulse with a correct button press at least two times during the first 6 CS+ trials.
+Data that meet the following criteria will be excluded from the analysis: (a) participants older than 45 years old; (b) participants with missing blood pressure, sAA, or salivary cortisol data at time points essential for evaluating exclusion criteria or testing the main hypotheses (H1-5); (c) participants with a baseline salivary cortisol or sAA of more than 3 SD above the mean will be excluded from the analyses; (d) participants in the stress group who prematurely retract their hand from the cold water 3 or more times during the HIT trials will be excluded from the current study; (e) to ensure that participants gain a sense of control in the initial part of the loss-of-control task, participants must terminate the electrical impulse with a correct button press at least two times during the first 6 CS+ trials.
 Participants who fail to terminate the electrical stimulus at least two times will be excluded from the analyses.
-Data of excluded participants will be replaced with new data until the sample size of 96 participants is reached.
+Data of excluded participants will be replaced with new data until the sample size of 128 participants is reached.

 Quality Checks